Benjamin Wedro, MD, FACEP, FAAEM

 What is the treatment for pericarditis?

 Most often, pericarditis is caused by a viral infection and the treatment is aimed at decreasing inflammation and controlling pain.
-Nonsteroidal anti-inflammatory drugs (ibuprofen, naproxen) are commonly used.
+Nonsteroidal anti-inflammatory drugs or NSAIDs (ibuprofen [Motrin and others], naproxen [Aleve, Naprosyn, and others]) are commonly used.
 A short course of narcotic pain medication may be helpful.
 For other causes of pericarditis, treatment of the underlying cause of pericarditis is essential.

 Pericardiocentesis, a procedure where a thin needle is inserted through the chest wall into the pericardial sac, may be considered if a large effusion is present that affects heart function (see cardiac tamponade below).